Alluxio/alluxio/docs/en/administration/Basic-Logging.md

 $ ./bin/alluxio logLevel --logName=alluxio.underfs --target=workers --level=DEBUG
 ```
 This works because log4j loggers will inherit the log level from their ancestors.
-In this case `alluxio.underfs.hdfs.HdfsUnderFileSystem` inherits the log level if it is set on `alluxio.underfs`
+In this case `hdfs.underfs.alluxio.dora.HdfsUnderFileSystem` inherits the log level if it is set on `alluxio.underfs`
  or `alluxio.underfs.hdfs`.

 Furthermore, you can turn on Alluxio debug logging when you are troubleshooting a certain issue